 Selecting the Right Business Structure

 Choosing the right business structure is a crucial step in establishing your cleaning business.
 The business structure you select will impact your tax obligations, liability protection, and overall management of the business.
 Common business structures for cleaning businesses include sole proprietorships, limited liability companies (LLCs), and general partnerships.
+Additionally, understanding the essential steps and considerations needed to launch your own cleaning business, such as obtaining necessary licenses and certifications, is vital for success in this high-demand market.

 A sole proprietorship is the easiest and least expensive business entity to establish in Texas, requiring less paperwork and formalities.
 However, one significant drawback is that personal assets are at risk if the business incurs liabilities.
 If you plan to operate under a different name, you must file for an assumed name certificate (DBA).